DHTMLX/scheduler-docs/data/api/scheduler_drag_out_config.md

 @template:	api_config
 @descr:
 {{note
-This property is available for Scheduler PRO ( Commercial, Enterprise and Ultimate licenses ) only }}
+This property is available for Scheduler PRO (Commercial (since October 6, 2021), Enterprise and Ultimate licenses ) only }}

 {{note The property requires the [outerdrag](extensions_list.md#outerdrag) plugin to be activated.}}